 You may submit as many entries as you like.
 Each entry requires its own entry fee.
 Fees are not refundable.

 We accept film submissions with FilmFreeway.

-If your film is chosen to show at the Prague Independent Film Festival, you must send a full quality DCP file no later than 3 weeks prior to the festival screening.
+If your film is chosen to show at the Prague Independent Film Festival, the DCP must be delivered to the cinema 1 week prior to the festival screening.
 The DCP's are not returned by post.
 Participants can pick up their DCP's after the screening.
 PIFF is not responsible for the safety of the DCP's.

 Prague Independent Film Festival is not responsible for any post expenses for DCPs and other materials, which participants send to Prague Independent Film Festival.
 The sender pays postage fees and any additional shipment costs, such as customs fee, taxes or others costs and Prague Independent Film Festival is not responsible for them.

 Acceptable ratios: 1:1,37; 1:1,66; 1.1,85; CinemaScope; 16:9 (1:1.77)

 Acceptable sound: Dolby A/SR/SR.D/DTS